m-bock/purescript-vectors/README.md

 f (V2.Vec x y) ...
 ```

 `Vec` was chosen as it's somewhere in the middle of "descriptive" and "short".
 Other options were `Vector`, `Vect`, `V`.
-Note that we could only provide a short infix alternative for the 2D vector, so this was't provided at all for consistency reasons.
+Note that we could have provides a short infix alternative only for the 2D vector, so this was't provided at all for consistency reasons.

 ### Exposed Constructor